- Overview of the Foleshill Anstys

 - Allan Anstey (b 1885 St Luke Holburn);

 - Percy John Anstey (b q1 1886 St Luke Holburn.
-In 1909 Percy John Anstey entered Ogdensburg, St. Lawrence, New York, United States from Canada – presumably he was visiting his brother John Anstey.
-Percy married Elizabeth Wharfe in Stratford, Essex in 1917 (father confirmed as “Edward Joseph Anstey” and address 57 Boyd Road Tidal Basin).
+In February 1905 he emigrated to Newfoundland Canada from Liverpool aboard the ship ‘Lake Erie‘ – he was an unmarried labourer.
+In 1909 he entered Ogdensburg, St. Lawrence, New York, United States from Canada – presumably he was visiting his brother John Anstey.
+He returned to England and then in May 1910 he returned to Canada again aboard the ship ‘Virginian‘ – still an unmarried labourer.
+In the 1911 Canadian Census Percy was living at Wellington South Sub-Districts 1-52, Ontario.
+Percy again returned to England, marrying Elizabeth Wharfe in Stratford, Essex in 1917 (father confirmed as “Edward Joseph Anstey” and address 57 Boyd Road Tidal Basin).
 He died on 8 April 1925 in West Ham still living at 57 Boyd Road Tidal Basin, effects to his widow Elizabeth Anstey);

 - John Anstey (b 1887 Woolwich – a Canadian Anstey Pioneer and an Anstey Hero)